laurenrich/4111-Database-Project/PART4_README.md

 - Each dish has 0-5 allergens based on realistic ingredient combinations

 **Rationale:** This modification fits perfectly within our restaurant database structure because dishes naturally contain multiple allergens, making arrays the ideal data structure.
 It avoids creating separate allergen tables, enables efficient queries using array operators, supports critical functionality for customers with dietary restrictions, allows restaurants to quickly filter menu items based on allergen requirements, and facilitates compliance with food safety regulations requiring allergen disclosure.

+Ten dishes in our live database have been updated with meaningful allergen arrays.

 ---